compiled by Christopher Flaherty from various sources

 d) Visit the Dr Pepper Museum in Waco, Texas, in person (see question 3.4 for their address), and you can buy loose bottles and cans of the cane sugar soda in their gift shop--but not at their soda fountain.
 The way they explain it, the museum is not allowed to sell the soda "to drink" at their fountain with all their other sodas, but they are allowed to sell it "closed" at their gift shop, as long as they only sell it in person to museum customers.
 I telephoned the museum and asked: "Does that mean you can’t drink it anywhere on the premises?"
 "Well, our customers can do whatever they want after they buy it," the kind woman on the other end responded.
 The museum does not ship the cane sugar product anywhere, which may be why you never heard of it on their web site.

-h) If you’re in Seattle, Washington, you can drop by Real Soda, a store that specializes in selling soda in glass bottles, soda with cane sugar (such as the aforementioned cane sugar DP), soda in long neck bottles, soda imported from Europe and Mexico, and so on.
+g) If you’re in Seattle, Washington, you can drop by Real Soda, a store that specializes in selling soda in glass bottles, soda with cane sugar (such as the aforementioned cane sugar DP), soda in long neck bottles, soda imported from Europe and Mexico, and so on.
 Their street address is 459 N. 36th St., and their phone number is 1-206-633-1092.
-If you don’t feel like traveling there in person, they also have a web site where you can order the soda at www.sodaking.com.
-However, if you only want to discuss the soda, they have a separate site for that at www.realsoda.com.
+If you don’t feel like traveling there in person, there is an affiliated web site where you can order the soda at www.sodaking.com.
+However, if you only want to discuss the soda, there are (or will be soon) message boards for that at www.realsoda.com.
 And you thought I had too much to say on the subject?

 2.7 How can I get some caffeine-free Dr Pepper?